Spectrum Modem Lights: Meanings & Easy Fixes

 It’s back to basics when your modem shows no lights whatsoever:

 • Verify the modem power cord is plugged in fully at both ends and that the outlet is working.
 Test with another device like a lamp.
+The coax feeds signal only and does not power the modem.

 • Try connecting to different power outlets in case one outlet is faulty.